ivangfr/springboot-react-keycloak/README.md

 You can manage movies accessing directly the `movies-api` endpoint using its Swagger website or `curl`.
 However, for the sensitive endpoint like `POST /api/movies`, `PUT /api/movies/{id}` and `DELETE /api/movies/{id}`, you need to inform an access token issued by `Keycloak`.
 Below are the steps to get the access token.

+- Open a terminal

-- First thing you need to do is to export to the `movie-app` client secret (generated on [Configure Keycloak](https://github.com/ivangfr/springboot-react-keycloak#configure-keycloak)) to an environment variable
+- Export the `movie-app` client secret (generated on [Configure Keycloak](https://github.com/ivangfr/springboot-react-keycloak#configure-keycloak)) to the environment variable `MOVIESAPP_CLIENT_SECRET`
 ```
 MOVIESAPP_CLIENT_SECRET=...
 ```

-- In a terminal, run the following commands
+- Run the following commands to get the access token
 ```
 ACCESS_TOKEN="$(curl -s -X POST \
   "http://localhost:8080/auth/realms/company-services/protocol/openid-connect/token" \